Topic

 Buildup and Training

-The planning for an invasion in northern Europe began years in advance, although it was not until December 1943, when General Dwight D. Eisenhower was appointed Supreme Commander of the Allied Expeditionary Force, that preparations for the future operation, code-named OVERLORD, intensified.
+The planning for an invasion in northwest Europe began years in advance, although it was not until December 1943, when General Dwight D. Eisenhower was appointed Supreme Commander of the Allied Expeditionary Force, that preparations for the future operation, code-named Overlord, intensified.

 The Plan

-Operation FORTITUDE successfully deceived German High Command into expecting a landing at Pas de Calais.
+Operation Fortitude successfully deceived German High Command into expecting a landing at Pas-de-Calais.
 Instead, the Allies targeted a 50-mile stretch of Normandy coastline.
-The plan had two components: Operation NEPTUNE, the naval assault phase, and Operation OVERLORD, the broader invasion strategy.
-Approximately 160,000 Allied soldiers were to land across five beaches: Sword, Juno, Gold, Omaha, and Utah, with British and American airborne forces landing inland.
+The plan had two components: Operation Neptune, the naval assault phase, and Operation Overlord, the broader invasion strategy.
+Approximately 160,000 Allied troops were to land across five beaches: Sword, Juno, Gold, Omaha, and Utah, with British and American airborne forces landing inland.

 D-Day

 Initially set for June 5, D-Day was delayed due to poor weather.
 With a small window of opportunity in the weather, Eisenhower decided to go—D-Day would be June 6, 1944.
-Paratroops began landing after midnight, followed by a massive naval and aerial bombardment at 6:30 AM.
-American forces faced severe resistance at Omaha and Utah beaches.
+Paratroopers began landing after midnight, followed by a massive naval and aerial bombardment at 6:30 a.m.
+American forces faced severe resistance at Omaha and Utah Beaches.
 Despite challenges, including mislandings and fierce opposition, Allied forces established a critical beachhead in Normandy.

 Hedgerow Fighting